cpw666/ARTS-1/2019/Week 6th.md

 ## Share

-Don’t be rude to your parents, the raised you, and offer their whole life for you life comfort, I’m practicing to be more gentle to my parents.
+Don’t be rude to your parents, they raised you, and offer their whole life for you life comfort, I’m practicing to be more gentle to my parents.